DalerAsrorov/componofy/CONTRIBUTING.md

 import './[NameOfTheComponentFolder].css'
 ```

-1. To keep the look and feel of the app consistent, use Material UI react framework
+3. To keep the look and feel of the app consistent, use Material UI react framework
    that is used and is encouraged.
-1. See [`src/components/FooterPanel`](src/components/FooterPanel) as an example.
+4. See [`src/components/FooterPanel`](src/components/FooterPanel) as an example.
-1. Once the component is implemented, you will use it in one of the base components:
+5. Once the component is implemented, you will use it in one of the base components:

 * [`src/components/MyPlaylists/index.js`](src/components/MyPlaylists/index.js)
 * [`src/components/PublicPlalists/index.js`](src/components/PublicPlaylists/index.js)
 * [`src/components/ComponofyPlaylists/index.js`](src/components/ComponofyPlaylists/index.js)

-- If component should be used in the dialog window (final step of the app)
+- If component should be used in the Dialog - final step:
   * [`src/components/Dialog/index.js`](src/components/Dialog/index.js)

 ### Adding new action/reducer/prop

-#### Adding action and reducer

 1. Add new public module function in [`src/actions/index.js`](src/actions/index.js)
 2. Connect that action in one of the reducers in [`src/reducers`](src/reducers)